montlkn/Jink_V1/docs/docs2/frontend/orb_behavior_model.md

 The **Orb** is the emotional core of JINK — your silent UI narrator.
-It reflects the *state* of the user (their aesthetic profile, XP growth, and momentary mood) through light, movement, and responsiveness.
+It reflects the *state* of the user (their aesthetic profile, XP growth) through light, movement, and responsiveness.
 Here’s exactly what it displays and how it does it, without any of the poetic hand-waving:

 ---